- What is a breast pump?

 4. Place of use

 Buy a smaller one if you intend to use it at your workplace.
+You can also consider exploring hands-free breast pumps that can be used while working or driving.

 If you intend to carry the breast pump while traveling, look for ones that are portable, do not take up a lot of space, and are easy to assemble and handle.
 Manual and battery pumps are easier to carry than the electric ones.